IsaacVerm/weblog/posts/building-a-web-app-to-help-with-reading-a-foreign-language.md

-# building a web app to help with reading a foreign language
+# Building a web app to help with reading a foreign language

-## what triggered building this app?
+## What triggered building this app?

 Recently I went to a [Lord of the Rings concert](https://www.ccbrugge.be/agenda/4483/mystery-ensemble-by-la-chapelle-sauvage/the-music-of-the-lord-of-the-rings).
 Since I've been brushing up my Russian skills, it got me wondering whether a Russian version of Lord of the Rings is available.
 This made me stumble on [Последний кольценосец](https://en.wikipedia.org/wiki/The_Last_Ringbearer), an apocryphal version of Lord of the Rings: